dx9824/XuDong.github.io/_pages/about.md

 -	**Dong, X.**, Huang, M. H.，Gong, H. (2024).
 “I” Speak Out, “We” Speak Louder?
 The Moderating Role of Self-Construal in the Impact of Opinion Congruence with SNS Friends and Experts on Expression Intentions, paper presented at the 2024 AEJMC.
 -	Gong, H., **Dong, X.**, Huang, M. H. (2024).
 Silence Across the Ocean？ A Comparative Look at the Effects of the Spiral of Silence in China and the U.S Regarding Fukushima Wastewater Release Discourse, paper presented at the 74th ICA.
 -	**Dong, X.**, Sun, M. F. (2024).
 Saving other-face, hindering correction pace：the influence of self-construal and face concern on misinformation correction intentions, paper presented at 2024 ICA Preconference.
+-	**Dong, X.**, He, X. L. (2024).
+Appealing to Morality?
+The Impact of Moral Foundations on the Dissemination Effectiveness of Rumor-Debunking Information on Social Media, paper presented at the 2024 Annual Conference of Chinese Computational Communication Research Association.**The Best Paper**
 -	**Dong, X.** (2020).
-A research on persuasive effect of news feeds Ad in WeChat based on ELM Model, paper presented at the Annual Conference of Computational Communication.
+A research on persuasive effect of news feeds Ad in WeChat based on ELM Model, paper presented at the 2020 Annual Conference of Annual Conference of Chinese Computational Communication Research Association.

 # 💻 Proiects and Funding